Finding a better way for improved therapies

 Corsair has developed a proprietary patch designed to be safe, effective, and convenient.
 The patch is intended to provide consistent blood levels of treprostinil comparable to an infusion pump by delivering an inactive prodrug, which crosses the skin, enters the blood, and converts rapidly to treprostinil in the liver.
 A transdermal patch alleviates the need for central vein catheter placement or continuous subcutaneous infusion.

 Since the prodrug is inactive, the patch is also expected to mitigate the issues of infusion site pain and infusion site reactions attributed to trepostinil on-target effects.
 The product candidate is designed to allow physicians greater flexibility in mono- and combination therapy and to provide patients a well-established, safe, and effective therapeutic choice that is better tolerated with fewer side effects.

-Corsair intends to initiate Phase 1 clinical trial to evaluate PK and safety/tolerability of the candidate product towards the end of 2021.
+Corsair intends to initiate Phase 1 clinical trial to evaluate PK and safety/tolerability of the candidate product in the second half of 2024.

 Pulmonary arterial hypertension (PAH) is a serious, progressive, and ultimately fatal disease that causes shortness of breath, markedly reducing quality of life.
 Current treatments offer some symptomatic relief, but only prostanoids, such as treprostinil, have been shown to prolong life.